 b) DER (n=1)

 c) This measurement is obtained as: sum of (time when the last part of an RLC SDU was scheduled and sent to the MAC layer for transmission over the air, minus time of arrival of the same packet at the RLC ingress F1-U termination) divided by total number of RLC SDUs arriving at the RLC ingress F1-U termination.
 If the RLC SDU needs retransmission (for Acknowledged Mode) the delay will still include only one contribution (the original one) to this measurement.
 Separate counters are optionally maintained for each mapped 5QI (or QCI for option 3) and for each S-NSSAI.
-Each measurement is an integer representing the mean delay in microseconds.
+Each measurement is a real representing the mean delay in 0.1 millisecond.

 d) The number of measurements is equal to one.
 If the optional QoS level measurement is perfomed, the number of measurements is equal to the number of mapped 5QIs.